wp-plugins/delete-me/readme.txt

 * Added setting for Multisite to delete user from Network if user no longer belongs to any Network Sites.
 * Added setting to delete comments.
 * Edited e-mail notification to list the number of comments deleted.
-* Edited Javascript delete warning to include "Comments" in the warning if the setting "Delete Comments" is checked.

 = 1.1 =